pulibrary/pulsearch-solr/README.md

 JETTY_LOGS=/var/log/solr
 ```

-Adjust any paths as needed, note that the memory setting are __extremely__ conservative, and that we're likely to change garbage collection strategies.
+Adjust any paths as needed.
+Note that the memory setting are __extremely__ conservative, and that we're likely to change garbage collection strategies.

 Note also that the value you set for JETTY_USER needs to own the application (SOLR_HOME) directory and the log directory.
 You won't get any handy log messages about what's wrong if you don't don this, so do it.